 Background:

 Endemic and novel livestock diseases are treated very differently by the UK government and agriculture.
-This is epitomised by the different response to bovine TB (and endemic infection) and foot-and-mouth disease (which causes occasional large-scale outbreaks).
+This is epitomised by the different response to bovine TB (an endemic infection) and foot-and-mouth disease (which causes occasional large-scale outbreaks).
 The distinction between endemic infections and novel outbreaks is based on the persistence of the infection within the livestock population; persistent infections are by definition endemic.

 For human infectious diseases (and measles in particular) there is a strong research history into the concept of persistence.
 For measles, it has been observed in case-report data and confirmed by modelling studies, that populations above about 400,000 (the Critical Community Size) are able to sustain infection, but below this population size there are frequent extinctions.